hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

 **Document your successes, and failures**.
 We have everyone write up a sprint report as part of our sprint rollovers.
-This is a little post that answers the following questions: What did you set out to do?
-What did you actually do?
-What’s blocking your progress?
-Are there any process changes that would help you?
-What’s your morale (1-10)?
+This is a little post that answers the following questions:
+* What did you set out to do?
+* What did you actually do?
+* What’s blocking your progress?
+* Are there any process changes that would help you?
+*  What’s your morale (1-10)?

-Organize sprints into **larger arcs**.
+Finally, organize sprints into **larger arcs**.
 Ours are roughly 3 months long, after which we prepare a more detailed summary of what we accomplished and learned.
 Basecamp calls these checkins "heartbeats."
 The act of reflecting on a larger arc is really, really useful to keep